Published on May 9th, 2018 | by Nigel Cartner0

 Of course, the well-known classics make an appearance, with the likes of ‘Child of the Universe’, ‘Iron Maiden’, ‘Crazy City’, ‘Taking Some Time On’, ‘Medicine Man’ and ‘Mockingbird’ being personal highlights of the night to name but a few of a long distinguished list.
 Many classics don’t make an appearance, showing just how many exceptional songs BJH have in their locker for a three and a half hour set, including the full album’s worth of ‘Eyes of the Universe’, which are tracks that are rarely played live in the modern line-up.
 One song that does elude us, much to my own disappointment, is the full version of ‘For No One’, which in my opinion is one of the most epic songs ever written and a personal all-time favourite that includes all bands.

-They save their most famous best.
+They save their most famous till last.
 With everyone on their feet clapping, the mighty and poignant ‘Hymn’ is the fitting finale that brings the curtain down to a fantastic evening.
 As the band depart, Craig Fletcher jokes, ‘Here’s to another fifty years.’
 Although as a live act that’s quite impossible, their music should certainly live on for that long.

-The evening just proved yet again why the BJH are so successful in parts of Europe, and again begs the question why this wasn’t reciprocated in their native land.
+The evening just proved yet again why BJH are so successful in parts of Europe, and again begs the question why this wasn’t reciprocated in their native land.
 They are quite possibly the UK’s most underrated band, and if you’re reading this and haven’t had the pleasure of delving into their catalogue, then you are in for a treat that’s sure to expand your mind and outlook, and discover a sometimes forgotten legendary act from our musical heritage.